Harvey-Ai/C-plus-plus-learn/README.md

 C plus plus learn
 ========
-Personal C++ training course, people who want use it can just download it freely.I will cover four area: OO, generic programming, Grammar, and Compound.
+C++ training course, download it, type "make" and "./Tester".
+Hope you have a good journey in learning C++.

 Content
 ---------